martinvillysson/StreamMaster/src/StreamMaster.Docs/streammaster/docs/en/StreamGroup.md

 1. **Validates** - Ensures that the name is unique and not reserved. (e.g., "all" is reserved and cannot be used).
 2. **Generates a Unique ID** - Uses an internal generator to assign a unique device ID for the group.
 3. **Applies Profiles** - Adds default or specified profiles for output and commands, allowing customization of streaming behavior.
-4. **Saves and Updates** - The Stream Group is saved within StreamMaster’s repository and becomes available for immediate use.
+4. **Saves and Updates** - The Stream Group is saved within StreamMaster's repository and becomes available for immediate use.

 # 🔐 Stream Group Encryption & Security in StreamMaster

 StreamMaster offers robust security options for controlling access and securing links within **Stream Groups (SGs)**.
 Stream Groups allow for encryption through group keys, providing a straightforward yet secure way to manage link access.
-This section covers the security features available for Stream Groups and explains how they work alongside StreamMaster’s broader authentication features.
+This section covers the security features available for Stream Groups and explains how they work alongside StreamMaster's broader authentication features.

 ## Stream Group Security Features 🔒